History of Fleet services

 The site of the service area was advertised as being 39.5 acres.

 In the years leading up to Fleet opening, service area buildings had drastically changed from being big and bold to being small and discrete.

 Fleet is a good example of this, as its rural backdrop, environmental sensitivity and tight budget were all further motivations to avoid building anything that would grab the attention.
 All around the building the roof was kept low down.

-When it opened in 1973, its simple and spacious layout was praised for being the antidote to the overcrowded and unpleasant services which had opened so far.
-It was one of the last services to open with a Grill & Griddle, with blue plastic seats and neatly-laid tables and Scandinavian-style chip-wood ceiling.
+When it opened in 1973, its simple and spacious layout was praised for being the antidote to the overcrowded and unpleasant service areas which had opened so far.
+It was one of the last service areas to open with a Grill & Griddle, with blue plastic seats and neatly-laid tables and Scandinavian-style chip-wood ceiling.
 The café had a décor of green and mauve, with large windows and the illusion of a high-pitched ceiling which created a spacious environment.

 The buildings weren't even big enough to connect to the footbridge - the internal connection at each end was provided in the 1980s, and would later blend seamlessly with the rest of the buildings.

 The hotel was first applied for in 1974, but didn't materialise until the late '80s.
 Also in 1974, plans were put forward to but a canopy over the forecourt and extend the main building.

 A government service station critic wrote highly about Fleet, his favourite service area, saying in 1975: "a pleasant and tranquil dignified sort of place where people rarely have to be herded like cattle and one to which you could take a planning committee to show them that a service area need not be brash and gaudy and garish, there are already signs that it may not stay this way".

 The outside areas remain well known for their forest cover, even if many of the parking areas have since been expanded.